 Current UAL Teaching Scholars

-Bethan Alexander is course leader for MA Fashion Retail Management at the London College of Fashion.
+Bethan Alexander is Course Leader, MA Fashion Retail Management at the London College of Fashion

 As Teaching Scholar, Bethan will create a mentoring network for students in Fashion Retail Management.
 It will firstly support the transition into M-level study, and secondly enable students to access industry mentors to support their progression into employment.

 Graham Barton is Academic Support Coordinator within Academic Support, Library and Student Support Services

 Graham will complete a trans-disciplinary action research project.
 He will investigate how arts students can benefit from examining their learning strategies and creative practices through the means of sound arts and music improvisation.

 Ian Thompson is Outreach Manager at Camberwell, Chelsea and Wimbledon.

 Ian will complete a large-scale study to identify the expectations of students in post-sixteen education with relation to: their future working lives, skills they think they will need, and what motivates them.
 Findings from the study will then be used to develop a new peer-mentoring programme for students designed to develop their skills and wider professional attributes.